uhi67/umvc-rbac/readme.md

 The 'roles' key defines role-type access items, 'permissions' defines the permission-type access items.

-Children that are not defined explicitly, are created automatically as permissions without description and further children.
+Children that are not defined explicitly are created automatically as permissions without description and further children.

 Example: